A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.

 In 2013 I started doing public talks, the very first to a crowded room for MadridJS.

 I like to give public talks every once in a while.
-I consider them to be volunteer work since I am not paid, although I get to attend amazing conferences.
+I get to attend amazing conferences.
 They are excellent opportunities to learn how to speak in public and meet interesting people.

 I also give talks at private events from time to time.
 If you would like to have a seasoned tech speaker just contact me!